Nando-jr/alx-low_level_programming/0x02-functions_nested_loops/README.md

-2-print_alphabet_x10.c: a function that prints the alphabets 10 times in lowercase 3-islower.c: a function that checks for lowercase character 4-isalpha.c: a function that checks for alphabetic character
+2-print_alphabet_x10.c: a function that prints the alphabets 10 times in lowercase 3-islower.c: a function that checks for lowercase character 4-isalpha.c: a function that checks for alphabetic character 5-sign.c: a function that prints the sign of a number